Skip to main content

 For those who need more depth, realism, or speed.

-Frameworks for Developers & Algorithmic Traders
+Frameworks for Developers and Algorithmic Traders

-These offer maximum control through code, ideal for building and testing complex systems.
+These offer maximum control through code.

 • Backtrader: A popular, open-source Python framework.
-It gives you full programmatic control over your backtesting environment, perfect if you want to build everything from the ground up and integrate deeply with other Python libraries.
+It gives you full programmatic control over your backtesting environment, perfect if you want to build from the ground up and integrate with other Python libraries.

 Quick Comparison Table